U.S. top court declines to hear Google appeal in Oracle Java fight

 Google’s Android operating system is the world’s best-selling smartphone platform.
 Oracle sued Google in 2010 and is seeking roughly $1 billion on its copyright claims.

-The case examined whether application programing interfaces, which connect programs, can be copyrighted.
+The case examined whether application programming interfaces, which connect programs, can be copyrighted.

 A San Francisco federal judge decided that the Java APIs replicated by Google were not subject to copyright protection and were free for all to use.
 But the U.S. Court of Appeals for the Federal Circuit reversed that last year, saying it was bound to respect copyright protection for software “until either the Supreme Court or Congress tells us otherwise.”